Mindydiane/lik-clockwork-pwa/README.md

-# lik-clockwork-pwa :sparkles:
+# :sparkles: lik-clockwork-pwa :sparkles:
-budget tracker application :sparkles:
+:sparkles: budget tracker application :sparkles:

 ## Want to keep track of your budget but have poor internet connection? :scream: :disappointed: